DTolm/VkFFT/README.md

   - Multiple feature/batch convolutions - one input, multiple kernels
   - Multiple input/output/temporary buffer split.
 Allows to use data split between different memory allocations and mitigate 4GB single allocation limit.
   - Works on Nvidia, AMD and Intel GPUs (tested on Nvidia RTX 3080, GTX 1660 Ti, AMD Radeon VII and Intel UHD 620)
+  - VkFFT supports Vulkan, CUDA and HIP as backend to cover wide range of APIs
   - Header-only library with Vulkan interface, which allows to append VkFFT directly to user's command buffer.
 Shaders are compiled once during the plan creation stage
 ## Future release plan
  - ##### Planned